-28.1.
-The net income of the bequest by Bishop Herbert Hensley Henson, DD, Honorary Fellow of All Souls College, shall be used to support an annual lecturership for the delivery by an Ordained Minister of the Episcopal Church of England, the Presbyterian Church of Scotland, or the Church of Sweden, of not less than four or more than six lectures in the University, under arrangements to be determined by the Board of the Faculty of Theology, on the subject of 'The Appeal to History as an integral part of Christian apologetics'.

-28.2.
-Any balance of income not required for the lecturership may at the discretion of the Board of the Faculty of Theology be applied in furtherance of the study of Theology in the University.
+- 2524.1.
+The net income of the bequest by Bishop Herbert Hensley Henson, DD, Honorary Fellow of All Souls College, shall be used to support an annual lecturership for the delivery by an appropriately qualified lecturer, of not less than four or more than six lectures in the University, under arrangements to be determined by the Board of the Faculty of Theology and Religion, on the subject of 'The Appeal to History as an integral part of Christian apologetics'. - 2524.2.
+Any balance of income not required for the lecturership may at the discretion of the Board of the Faculty of Theology and Religion be applied in furtherance of the study of Theology in the University.

-PART 29: HOPE FUND
+PART 2625: HOPE FUND

-29.1.
-The assets from time to time representing the benefactions accepted by the University from The Revd Frederick William Hope in 1849 and 1860 and from Ellen Hope in 1862, together with the gift of Dr George Blunsdell Longstaff in 1909, shall constitute a fund to be known as the Hope Fund.

-29.2.
-The collections donated by The Revd Frederick William Hope shall be known respectively as the Hope Entomological Collection, the Hope Library, and the Hope Collection of Engraved Portraits.

-29.3.
-The income from the fund shall be used for the support of the collections and library.

-29.4.
-A sum representing three-thirteenths of the net income of the fund shall be applied to the support of the Keeper of Western Art in the Ashmolean Museum, who shall be the Keeper of the Hope Collection of Engraved Portraits.

-29.5.
-In addition to any sums that may be allocated under section 29.6 below, a sum representing one-thirteenth of the net income of the fund shall be applied to the support of the Hope Entomological Collection (including the related part of the Hope Library), and an equal sum of one-thirteenth of the net income shall be applied to the support of the Hope Collection of Engraved Portraits (including the related part of the Hope Library).

-29.6.
-The balance of the net income of the fund shall be administered by the Mathematical, Physical and Life Sciences Board and shall be applied to the furtherance of the study of Entomology with particular reference to the purposes of the Hope Entomological Collection.

-29.7.
-The purposes for which the income shall be used under section 29.6 above may include:

-(1) the support of a Professorship of Zoology (Entomology), to be called the Hope Professorship of Zoology, the holder of which shall lecture and give instruction in Zoology with special reference to the articulata;
+- 2625.1.
+The assets from time to time representing the benefactions accepted by the University from The Revd Frederick William Hope in 1849 and 1860 and from Ellen Hope in 1862, together with the gift of Dr George Blunsdell Longstaff in 1909, shall constitute a fund to be known as the Hope Fund. - 2625.2.
+The collections donated by The Revd Frederick William Hope shall be known respectively as the Hope Entomological Collection, the Hope Library, and the Hope Collection of Engraved Portraits. - 26.325.
+The income from the fund shall be used for the support of the collections and library. - 2625.4.
+A sum representing three-thirteenths of the net income of the fund shall be applied to the support of the Keeper of Western Art in the Ashmolean Museum, who shall be the Keeper of the Hope Collection of Engraved Portraits. - 2625.5.
+In addition to any sums that may be allocated under section 2625.6 below, a sum representing one-thirteenth of the net income of the fund shall be applied to the support of the Hope Entomological Collection (including the related part of the Hope Library), and an equal sum of one-thirteenth of the net income shall be applied to the support of the Hope Collection of Engraved Portraits (including the related part of the Hope Library). - 2625.6.
+The balance of the net income of the fund shall be administered by the Mathematical, Physical and Life Sciences Board and shall be applied to the furtherance of the study of Entomology with particular reference to the purposes of the Hope Entomological Collection. - $\frac{2625}{1}$.
+The purposes for which the income shall be used under section $\frac{2625}{1}$.6 above may include: - (1) the support of a Professorship of Zoology (Entomology), to be called the Hope Professorship of Zoology, the holder of which shall lecture and give instruction in Zoology with special reference to the articulata;

-(2) the support of studentships, which shall be called the Hope Studentships, to be awarded to persons who are, or have been accepted for admission as, members of the University and who intend to undertake graduate study under the Mathematical, Physical and Life Sciences Board in association with the Hope Entomological Collection; (3) the purchase of books or equipment for, or the provision of grants towards research expenses incurred in support of, the Hope Entomological Collection;

-(4) the support of research fellowships or curatorial services in connection with the Hope Entomological Collection;

-(5) such other support of the Hope Entomological Collection as the Mathematical, Physical and Life Sciences Board shall think fit.

-29.8.
-Congregation may from time to time amend this Part so long as the main objects of the fund, as defined in sections 29.3 and 29.6 above, are always kept in view.
+- (2) the support of studentships, which shall be called the Hope Studentships, to be awarded to persons who are, or have been accepted for admission as, members of the University and who intend to undertake graduate study under the Mathematical, Physical and Life Sciences Board in association with the Hope Entomological Collection; - (3) the purchase of books or equipment for, or the provision of grants towards research expenses incurred in support of, the Hope Entomological Collection; - (4) the support of research fellowships or curatorial services in connection with the Hope Entomological Collection; - (5) such other support of the Hope Entomological Collection as the Mathematical, Physical and Life Sciences Board shall think fit. - $\frac{2625}{8}$.
+Congregation may from time to time amend this Part so long as the main objects of the fund, as defined in sections $\frac{2625}{8}$.3 and $\frac{2625}{8}$.6 above, are always kept in view.

-PART 30: INDIAN INSTITUTE LIBRARY
+PART 2726: INDIAN INSTITUTE LIBRARY